jordicf/FRAME/tools/floorset_parser/README.md

-Title: Floorplan Dataset Parser
+# Floorplan Dataset Parser
-Description: This tool processes and saves individual floorplan data from .npz files to YAML file.
+This tool processes and saves individual floorplan data from .npz files to YAML file.
+To process the FloorSet it needs the python libraries torch.
-The `floorplan_data` dictionary loaded from the .npz file is expected to have the following structure:
+The `floorplan_data` dictionary loaded from the FloorSet dataset folder is expected to have the following structure:

 - `area_blocks`: (n_blocks,) ndarray containing the area targets for each block.
    * Values must be non-negative.